Marcel Lefebvre: Early life and family

-Marcel Lefebvre was born in Tourcoing, Nord.
+Marcel François Marie Joseph Lefebvre was born in Tourcoing, Nord, on 29 November 1905.
 He was the second son and third child of eight children of textile factory-owner René Lefebvre and Gabrielle, born Watine, who died in 1938.

 His parents were devout Catholics who brought their children to daily Mass.
 His father, René, was an outspoken monarchist, devoting his life to the cause of the French Dynasty, seeing in a monarchy the only way of restoring to his country its past grandeur and a Christian revival.

-His father ran a spy-ring for British Intelligence when Tourcoing was occupied by the Germans during World War I. René died at Sonnenburg aged 65 in 1944, having been sentenced to death one year before.
+His father ran a spy ring for British Intelligence when Tourcoing was occupied by the Germans during World War I. René died at the Sonnenburg concentration camp aged 65 in 1944, having been sentenced to death one year before.

 Priest

-In 1923 Lefebvre began studies for the priesthood; at the insistence of his father he followed his brother to the French Seminary in Rome, as his father suspected the diocesan seminaries of liberal leanings.
+In 1923 Lefebvre began studies for the priesthood; at the insistence of his father, he followed his brother to the Pontifical French Seminary in Rome, as his father suspected the diocesan seminaries of liberal leanings.
 He later credited his conservative views to the rector, a Breton priest named Father Henri Le Floch.
 He interrupted his studies in 1926 and 1927 to perform his military service.
 On 25 May 1929 he was ordained deacon by Cardinal Basilio Pompili in the Basilica of St. John Lateran in Rome.
 On 21 September 1929 he was ordained a priest of Diocese of Lille by its bishop, Achille Liénart.
 After ordination, he continued his studies in Rome, completing a doctorate in theology in July 1930.

 Lefebvre asked to be allowed to perform missionary work as a member of the Holy Ghost Fathers, but in August 1930 Liénart required him to first work as assistant curate in a parish in Lomme, a suburb of Lille.
 Liénart released him from the diocese in July 1931 and Lefebvre entered the novitiate of the Holy Ghost Fathers at Orly in September.
 On 8 September 1932, he took simple vows for a period of three years.

 Lefebvre's first assignment as a Holy Ghost Father was as a professor at St. John's Seminary in Libreville, Gabon.
 In 1934 he was made rector of the seminary.
 On 28 September 1935 he made his perpetual vows.
 He served as superior of a number of missions of the Holy Ghost Fathers in Gabon.
 (Note: St. Michel de Ndjolé (May 1938 – August 1939), Ste.
 Marie de Libreville (December 1939 – August 1940), St. Paul de Donguila (August 1940 – April 1943), and finally St. François Xavier de Lambaréné (April 1943 – October 1945)) In October 1945 Lefebvre returned to France to become rector of the Holy Ghost Fathers seminary in Mortain.